Issam28/Code-source-academic-projects/README.md

 # some-code-source
-this repo contains code source of some projects that i have done or contributed to .
+This repo contains code source of some academic projects that I have done or contributed to.